-Xi's focuses on understanding the infrastructure development process in China, how the Chinese infrastructure system is vulnerable to climate change impacts such as flooding and droughts and what the adaptation implications are for policy makers.
+Xi's current research examines the impact of artificial intelligence on the future of work, focusing on the empirical evidence in the United States.
+In addition, she is continuing her previous work on understanding the infrastructure development process in China, how the Chinese infrastructure system is vulnerable to climate change impacts such as flooding and droughts and what the adaptation implications are for policy makers.

 Infrastructure and climate change